wultra/wultra-docs/docs/tutorials/Manual-Signature-Verification/Readme.md

 - **Activation ID** - An identifier of the cryptographic element.
 - **Application key** - An identifier of the application version.
 - **Nonce** - A random value used when computing the cryptographic signature.
-- **Signature type** - A type of the signature, represents the authentication factors that were used when computing the signature.
+- **Signature type** - A type of signature that represents the authentication factors that were used when computing the signature.
 - **Signature** - An actual value of the signature.

 The goal of the server is to: